ha/doozerd/doc/proto.md

    request message was received.

    If *rev* is 0, the file will be created only if it did not exist.
-Otherwise, the request *rev* is customarily -1, which means the file should be written unconditionally.
+Otherwise, *rev* is customarily
+   -1, which means the file should be written unconditionally.